 Did you know these engineering facts?

-Space engineers hope to get humans to Mars by 2020.
+NASA plans to get humans to Mars by the 2030s.

 In the future, marine engineers will building structures that float on our oceans and generate energy from waves.
 Mechatronics engineers will design and build robots that help us in all aspects of our lives.